BMI Calculator

 ⚠️ Important: This calculator is for general informational purposes only and does not provide a medical diagnosis.
 BMI does not account for muscle mass, bone density, overall body composition, or racial and sex differences.
 Always consult a qualified health professional for any questions about your health, weight or treatment.

-- •Select metric or imperial units.
+- Select whether you want to use metric (kg/cm) or imperial (lbs/ft-in) units.

-- •Click the "Calculate BMI" button.
+- Click the "Calculate BMI" button.

 More tools